JuliaMath/Polynomials.jl/docs/src/extending.md

 ## Example

 The following shows a minimal example where the polynomial aliases the vector defining the coefficients.
 The constructor ensures that there are no trailing zeros.
-The method implemented below is the convenient call syntax.
-This example subtypes `StandardBasisPolynomial`, not `AbstractPolynomial`, and consequently inherits the methods above.
+The `@register` call ensures a common interface.
+This example subtypes `StandardBasisPolynomial`, not `AbstractPolynomial`, and consequently inherits the methods above that otherwise would have been required.
 For other bases,  more methods may be necessary to define  (again, refer to [`ChebyshevT`](@ref) for an example).

 ```jldoctest AliasPolynomial
 julia> using Polynomials